El salvador Country Commercial Guide

 National Focus

 Amid the global shift towards digitalization, El Salvador is positioning itself as a key player in Central America’s evolving digital landscape.
 The Salvadoran government has launched ambitious initiatives, such as the National Digital Agenda, to accelerate digitalization across various economic sectors.
 These efforts include expanding internet access, enhancing digital literacy, and establishing a comprehensive legal framework to support technology and innovation.
-Landmark legislation, including the Digital Assets Law and the Promotion of Innovation and Manufacture of Technology Law, underscores this commitment by promoting digital currencies, regulating digital assets, and fostering innovation.
-The risks of El Salvador using Bitcoin as legal tender identified by some international financial institutions have not materialized.
-El Salvador’s digital initiatives are laying the groundwork for a dynamic digital economy poised to drive economic growth and create new opportunities for businesses and consumers alike.
+Landmark legislation, including the Assets Law and the Promotion of Innovation and Manufacture of Technology Law, underscores this commitment by promoting digital currencies, regulating digital assets, and fostering innovation and technological development.
+Bitcoin is no longer a legal tender, but it continues to be used for payments and accepted as payment in some settings, reflecting the country’s broader interest in integrating emerging technologies into its economy.
+El Salvador’s digital initiatives are laying the groundwork for a dynamic digital economy poised to drive economic growth and create new opportunities for businesses and consumers.

 Projected Digital Economy Growth: El Salvador’s digital economy is set for robust expansion, driven by the government’s strong commitment to technology and strategic infrastructure developments.
 The government aims to position El Salvador as a prominent tech hub in Central America, with numerous forthcoming projects centered around this goal.
 Key initiatives include developing e-government services to streamline public administration and implementing digital payments to enhance financial inclusion.
-Central to this growth are significant investments in digital infrastructure, such as broadband network expansion and data center development, which are crucial for boosting connectivity and supporting economic advancement.
-With aims to develop its tech sector and a growing consumer interest in digital platforms, El Salvador shows potential as a participant in the digital economy, offering possible opportunities for businesses and investors.
+Central to this growth are significant investments in digital infrastructure, including the expansion of broadband networks and the development of data centers, which are crucial for enhancing connectivity and supporting economic growth.
+To develop its tech sector and a growing consumer interest in digital platforms, El Salvador shows potential as a participant in the digital economy, offering possible opportunities for businesses and investors.

 Market Challenges